As a small business, there are a few options available to support you. So we’ve rounded up some of the key points.

 The Job Support Scheme is designed to top-up wages of employees who are working fewer hours and will replace the existing furlough scheme.
 It will run for six months starting in November.

 Under the new scheme, the government will pay up to two-thirds of the pay lost.
-It’s meant to support people in ‘viable’ jobs working at least a third of their normal hours.
+It’s meant to support people in ‘viable’ jobs working at least 20% of their normal hours.

 So as an employer, you'll continue to pay your employees for the time they work, but the cost of hours not worked will be split between you, the government and your employee.